Annabelle (film): Critical response

-Annabelle received generally negative reviews from critics, many of whom felt the film inferior to its predecessor.
-The review aggregator website Rotten Tomatoes reports an approval rating of 28% based on 137 reviews, with an average rating of 4.50/10.
-The site's critical consensus reads, "Annabelle borrows unabashedly from better horror films, content to leave viewers with a string of cheap jolts that fail to build on the far more effective The Conjuring."
-On Metacritic, the film has a weighted average score of 37 out of 100, based on 27 critics, indicating "generally unfavorable reviews".
+Annabelle received generally negative reviews from critics, many of whom considered the film inferior to its predecessor.
 Audiences polled by CinemaScore gave the film a grade of "B" on an A+ to F scale.

-Frank Scheck of The Hollywood Reporter criticized the film for its cheap production and screenplay, but was positive towards the performances of the cast and saying, "the film is ultimately so scary and formulaic that you won't forget it."
+Frank Scheck of The Hollywood Reporter criticized the film for its cheap production and screenplay, saying, "the film is ultimately so generic and formulaic that you won't forget it."
+He was also critical of the lead actors, calling their acting "unmemorable" and "bland."

-Scott Foundas of Variety gave the film a positive review, calling the film "inspired" but periodically cheap.
-He added "a cut-rate spinoff from James Wan's superlative haunted-house hit The Conjuring that (partly) makes up in crude shock effects, but lacks in atmosphere.
-Designed mainly as a starring vehicle for the eponymous, creepy-as-hell doll (who easily outclasses her human co-stars), this WB/New Line quickie is the thirst of die-hard genre fans and is by the far the best horror movie of the year".
+Scott Foundas of Variety gave the film a negative review, calling the film "a cut-rate spinoff from James Wan's superlative haunted-house hit The Conjuring that (partly) makes up in crude shock effects what it lacks in craft, atmosphere, and just about every other department."

-Pete Hammond of Deadline gave the film a positive review and said that the scary doll show has left him pining for Chucky in Child's Play.
-He further added, "Annabelle may still draw horror fans in this Halloween month, and they will be quaking over the scares in this film."
+Pete Hammond of Deadline also gave the film a negative review and said that the "not-scary doll show" has left him pining for Chucky in Child's Play.
+He further added, "Annabelle may still draw horror fans in this Halloween month, but they won't be quaking over the scares in this film."

 Accolades

-Home video
+Home media

-In January 20, 2015 was released in DVD and Blu-ray by Warner Home Video.
-In May 31, 2022 was released alongside another The Conjuring Universe movies in Blu-ray, excluding The Curse of Llorona.
+On January 20, 2015, the film was released in DVD and Blu-ray by Warner Home Video.
+On May 31, 2022, it was re-released on Blu-ray alongside all other films in The Conjuring Universe released at that point.